exercism/x86-64-assembly/concepts/bit-manipulation/about.md

 In a previous concept, it was explored how an `integer` in assembly is essentially a sequence of bytes interpreted in a specific way.

+Each bit of an integer can be used to store a binary value.
+Because many situations involve binary information---such as true or false, inclusion or exclusion, on or off---the binary representation of an N-bit integer provides a compact way to encode the binary state of N items.
-As there is no built-in data structure and very few abstractions in assembly, the ability to manipulate bits and bytes is essential.
+This makes the ability to manipulate bits and bytes essential in assmbly.

-This is why x86-64 offers a variety of different instructions for bit manipulations.
+The x86-64 instruction set offers a wide variety of bitwise manipulation instructions.

 ## Single bit manipulation